neg-serg/arch-dotfiles/README.md

 client, managing library with picard and beets.
 Also using mpdas as last.fm scrobbler mpd-notification script for fancy MPD Notification with help of dunst.
 For video I am using **mpv** minimalistic, fast and customizable video player.
-For images I am using my fork of **sxiv**. **ranger** -- nice console-based filemanager.
+For images I am using my fork of **sxiv**.
 I do not using it a lot, but like picture preview feature(in terminal, based on w3m).

 ## Web and network stuff